HPB Surgical Oncology Fellowship Matched Positions

 - The academic potential of the candidate, as evidenced by his/her advanced degrees held, grants captured, and peer-reviewed publication record as well as references and when applicable, the offer of an academic position upon completion of the Fellowship.

 Entry into the HPB Fellowship is through the yearly match of applicants to the AHPBA-accredited HPB Fellowships.
 Our HPB Fellowship Program participates in the North American match which is conducted by the Fellowship Council.
-We anticipate that dates for next year’s match will be similar to those listed below:
+Please note that as the SFMatch and the Fellowship Council match are concurrent (and the match is binding), applicants cannot apply to both Fellowships at the same time,

 |Applications Close and Letters of Recommendation Deadline